moalhaddar/docx-to-pdf/README.md

 # Proposd Solution
-This service is built in Java, using spring boot, exposing a simple that takes a docx file as an input and responds back with a `application/pdf` file.
+This service is built in Java, using spring boot, exposing a simple API that takes a docx file as an input and responds back with a `application/pdf` file.

 It achieves this by launching a LibreOffice server in the background during initialization, then starts